luobin23628/SVPullToRefresh/README.md

 ### From CocoaPods

-Add `pod 'SVPullToRefresh'` to your Podfile or `pod 'SVPullToRefresh', :head` if you're feeling adventurous.
+Add `pod 'SVPullToRefreshImprove'` to your Podfile or `pod 'SVPullToRefreshImprove', :head` if you're feeling adventurous.

 ### Manually